Skip to main content

 }

-Both register and export JobsService, JobsClaimer, and JobsHandlerExplorer (plus Nest's DiscoveryModule internally).
+Both register and export JobsService, JobSchedulesService, JobsClaimer, and JobsHandlerExplorer (plus Nest's DiscoveryModule internally).
+Without a schedule store, JobSchedulesService throws on use and the claimer never touches schedules.

 JobsService (enqueue)